hobpy/Raspiblitz-to-Baremetal-Migration/README.md

 ### What this does

-Lets the node settle without interference.
+Lets the node settle without interference for 24 hours.

 ### Why it matters